The Bullet cluster at its best: weighing stars, gas and dark matter: Observations and data reduction

-We use the ÔÔdouble-imageÕÕ mode (with F606W being a detection image) of the \textsc{SExtractor} package \citep{Bertin:1996} to detect objects and compute magnitudes within a $0.5\arcsec$ diameter aperture (ACS images).
-Corrections to total magnitudes, to account for the flux falling outside of the aperture, were estimated using bright isolated unsaturated stars.
-The corresponding values are 0.25 for WFC3 and 0.1 mag for ACS.
-All of our imaging data (optical/ACS and near-IR/WFC3) are PSF-matched to the WFC3/IR F160W imaging data before making colour measurements.
+We use the double-image mode (with F606W being a detection image) of the \textsc{SExtractor} package \citep{Bertin:1996} to detect objects and compute magnitudes within a $0.5\arcsec$ diameter aperture (ACS images).
+All of our imaging data (optical/ACS and near-IR/WFC3) are PSF-matched to the WFC3/IR F160W imaging data before making color measurements.
 We measure isophotal magnitudes to produce accurate colors and photometric redshifts.

-The half-light radius $R_{e}$ used in the Fundamental Plane galaxy scaling was measured using the \textsc{SExtractor} (FLUX\_RADIUS) on F606W image.
-Considering the large amount of cluster members the automated approach of \textsc{SExtractor} was chosen over the precision that would be given by dedicated but more complex softwares such as \textsc{GALFIT}.
+The half-light radius $R_{\rm eff}$ used in the fundamental plane galaxy scaling was measured using the \textsc{Galapagos} on F606W image.